suchov/suchov.github.io/cv.md

 # Professional Summary

-Innovative, result oriented ***project manager*** with 8+ years experience of people management with psychological and technical background.
+Innovative, result oriented ***project manager*** with 9+ years  of people management experience with psychological and technical background.
 Strong communication, presentation, analytical and problem solving skills.
 Excel in team building, bringing together strong individuals in order to bring to life ideas.
 Deep practical knowledge in leadership and motivational processes.